Fall in Love with

 Designed by Johann Ferdinand Hetzendorf von Hohenberg

 The design fell to Johann Ferdinand Hetzendorf von Hohenberg, a renowned Austrian architect known for his neoclassical works.
-He envisioned the Gloriette as a triumphal structure, inspired by Roman arches, that would serve as both an observation point and a symbol of imperial might.
+He envisioned it as a triumphal structure, inspired by Roman arches, that would serve as both an observation point and a symbol of imperial might.
 The elegant pavilion features tall columns, arched windows, and intricate stonework, crowned with a majestic eagle clutching the imperial crown—a clear statement of Habsburg power.

 A Venue for Royal Gatherings